GCC Guide

 How it works

-In an enclave model, your company operates in two distinct worlds.
+In an enclave model, your company operates in two distinct environments.

-If you decide to leverage the power of an enclave, give us a call.
-We can help walk you through the process to ensure your CUI is protected and your organization is compliant with NIST SP 800-171, CMMC 2.0, and DFARS 252.204-7012.
-You can also learn more about enclaves in our CUI Enclave Guide.
+If you are considering an enclave approach, give us a call.
+We can guide you through scoping, design, and implementation to help protect CUI and support your NIST SP 800-171, and DFARS 252.204-7012 requirements to get you CMMC L2 certified.
+You can also learn more in our CUI Enclave Guide.

 FAQs